feathery-org/slate/source/index.html.md

 --------- |---------------------------------------------| -----------
-[Workspace Object](#workspace-object) | | Parameters from the Workspace Object definition monthly_submissions | Number (Optional) | If submission_data is requested, the number of submissions in the workspace on the current monthly billing cycle is returned. submission_cycle_start | Date (Optional) | If submission data is requested, the start date of the most recent billing cycle
+[Workspace Object](#workspace-object) | | Parameters from the Workspace Object definition monthly_submissions | Number (Optional) | If submission_data is requested, the number of submissions in the workspace on the current monthly billing cycle is returned. monthly_submission_usage | Number (Optional) If submission data is requested, the percentage of the current month's submissions that have been used. submission_cycle_start | Date (Optional) | If submission data is requested, the start date of the most recent billing cycle

 ## Create a Workspace